Energy in Paraguay: Oil

 Paraguay consumed 28000 oilbbl/d of petroleum in 2006.
 It does not currently produce any crude oil.
 In February 2006, Paraguay's Public Works Ministry announced that oil had been discovered in the western Chaco region by British oil company CDS Energy Services, though CDS stated that the reservoir was too tight to facilitate unassisted oil production.

 State-owned Petróleos Paraguayos (Petropar) has a monopoly on all crude oil and petroleum product sales and imports in Paraguay.
 It operates Paraguay's sole refinery, the 7500 oilbbl/d Villa Elisa facility.

 Like many oil-importing countries in the Western Hemisphere, Paraguay has tried to foster the development of special deals for importing crude oil and refined products from Venezuela.
 Paraguay, along with Uruguay, signed a deal in 2005 to receive crude oil imports from Venezuela under preferential financing terms.
 In December 2005, ANCAP and PdVSA, the Uruguayan and Venezuelan national oil companies, agreed to fund a study for the proposed doubling of the capacity at the La Teja plant.
 The project, which would cost an estimated $800 million, would also upgrade facilities at the refinery so that it could handle heavier Venezuelan crude varieties.

+In 2021, oil represented 37.4% of Paraguay's total energy supply, totaling 116,461 terajoules.
+This figure indicates a substantial increase, with a 154% rise in oil supply from the year 2000 to 2021.
+This significant component of Paraguay's energy mix underscores the country's reliance on oil-based fuels, which remain essential for powering automobiles, aircraft, and ships.
+Despite the critical role of oil in supporting modern transportation and industry, it also poses environmental challenges due to its substantial CO_{2} emissions.
+Paraguay, like many other countries, is facing the complex task of balancing its dependence on oil with the urgent need to reduce its environmental impact.